 1. Mark your calendar

-The application process is filled with lots of deadlines and it’s important not to miss them.
-Go through the applications for each school you plan to apply to and note important dates, as well as other key deadlines, and add them to your calendar.
-Include:
+The college application process is filled with deadlines and it’s important not to miss them.
+Go through every application and note important dates.
+That includes:

 • Standardized test registration deadlines and dates